 Barry D. Wood is a columnist and Washington-based commentator on markets and the economy for RTHK radio in Hong Kong.
-His focus is how globalization impacts people.
+His focus is globalization.
 He also contributes to marketwatch.com, USA Today, and moneyweb.com in South Africa.

 For two-decades Barry was chief economics correspondent at Voice of America, filing radio and television reports from over 60 countries.
 His first radio broadcast was for NBC News on June 25th, 1975 from Mozambique when the Portuguese colony was declared independent.
 Barry has participated in a dozen meetings of the World Economic Forum in Davos.
 He has reported from IMF/World Bank meetings since 1978 and from G7, G8, and G20 summits since 1980.
 He reported from the first Asia Pacific (APEC) summit in 1993 and the 2013 BRICS summit in Durban, South Africa.
 His writing has appeared in The Washington Post, New York Times, Financial Times, Barron’s, The International Economy, Europe, South China Morning Post and Los Angeles Times, He has twice been a guest on C-SPAN, including a 1998 analysis of the planned € currency.